 By 1968, the plans for ARPANET were well under way, and Lawrence Roberts contracted Leonard Kleinrock at UCLA to undertake measurement calculations for the network.
 Roberts also sent a 'Request For Quotation' to over 100 companies to build the IMPs for ARPANET.
 ARPA eventually contracted the work of building the IMP to 'Bolt, Beranek and Newman' (BBN) technologies; Frank Heart's group at BBN would build the IMP.
 The Interface Message Processor was a micro-computer that functioned as a packet-switching node; the IMP technology was outlined in the first RFC document (RFC 1).
 Robert Kahn, who was part of Frank Heart's BBN group, authored "Host to IMP Spec.
 1822", that outlined how to write an interface so that host computers could connect to an IMP.

 The task of writing the host-to-host protocols for ARPANET was conducted by the Network Working Group (NWG) - a forerunner to the Internet Engineering Task Force (IEFT).
 The NWG was led by Stephen D. Crocker and supervised by Larry Roberts.
 It was Crocker who invented the Request for Comments (RFC) document system - to better handle the design process of the protocols - and who outlined the original ARPANET protocols in RFC1, RFC2, RFC3 and RFC4.
 The starting point for an ARPANET protocol was the 1822 protocol; this protocol would eventually be replaced by the Network Control Program (NCP) (designed by the NWG).
-The process of creating the protocols, was, according to Stephen Crocker, a haphazard process that did not adhere to a 'grand plan'.
+Stephen Crocker stated that the process of designing the network protocols for APRANET was a haphazard process that did not adhere to a 'grand plan'.

-The official plan for ARPANET was delivered by Lawrence Roberts to Bob Taylor on the 3rd of June, 1969.
-The team of computer scientists who helped to design and build ARPANET are amongst the Pioneers of the Internet.
+On the 3rd of June 1969, the official plan for ARPANET was delivered by Lawrence Roberts to Bob Taylor; the eventual group of computer scientists who helped to design and build ARPANET are amongst the Pioneers of the Internet.